fedepaol/droidodoro/README.markdown

 ## Things worth noting

 Two of three screens (namely configuration and timer) use the MVP pattern.

 Each asynchronous interaction with rest / the storage is done via RxJava.

 The components are injected using dagger 2.

+The timer one was a bit complex so I added the state pattern to its presenter which added a bit more of complexity to the code.

 ### The login / the interaction with the Trello rest api